Learning to Relax Nonconvex Quadratically Constrained Quadratic Programs: Introduction

-The starting point of our study is this dichotomy about known problems for which either the LP relaxation or the SDP relaxation is the predominant choice (with or without any justification).
+Our study is motivated by the observed dichotomy about known problems for which either the LP relaxation or the SDP relaxation is the predominant choice (with or without any justification).
 Unfortunately, for a QCQP instance without any prior knowledge, deciding the favorable relaxation is far from obvious.
-If one would like to avoid solving both relaxations and picking the one that gives the stronger bound, then an alternative approach should be developed.
-We propose to use machine learning models to predict the favorable relaxation based on instance characteristics.
-In particular, we develop both classification and regression models for this purpose by choosing features related to the spectral properties and sparsity patterns of data matrices $A_k$, $k=0,\dots,m$, which are motivated by the literature mentioned above.
-Our approach in this paper can be summarized as follows: i) We propose classification and regression models to predict the favorable relaxation between the LP relaxation and the SDP relaxation based on instance specifications. ii) We develop three feature design setups called fully dimension-dependent, semi dimension-dependent and dimension-independent that exhibit an accuracy vs. applicability trade-off. iii) We train and test several classifiers and regressors under each of the three setups with synthetically generated QCQP instances with a diverse set of characteristics.
+Solving both relaxations and selecting the stronger one is possible, but it can be computationally expensive.
+If one would like to avoid this, then an alternative approach should be developed.
+We propose to use machine learning models to predict favorable relaxation based on instance characteristics.
+In particular, we propose machine learning models for this purpose by choosing features related to the spectral properties and sparsity patterns of data matrices $\{A_k\}_{k=0}^m$, which are motivated by the literature mentioned above.

-Instead of using the machine learning models to predict the better favoring relaxation, it might be tempting to solve both relaxations in parallel and choose the strongest bound.
-However, as detailed later, we aim to design the relaxation selection scheme to be dimension-independent, hence, our approach should be much more efficient than such a brute force approach.
-In addition, the selected relaxation will be solved several times over the branch-and-bound tree, and it will be more effective to use parallelization in the BB algorithm instead.

-Our findings indicate significant differences in the performance of SDP and LP relaxations based on the structural properties of the QCQP instances.
-Notably, SDP relaxations tend to perform better in instances with convex objectives, constraints or unrestricted variables, while LP relaxations are more effective in concave objectives, reverse convex constraints or bounded~variables.